VibhuJawa/ucx-dev-env/README.md

 make build
 ```

-Verify the ucx-py isntall with
+Verify the ucx-py install with

 ```
 $ cd ucx-py